Rep. Tlaib Lashes Out at Democrats Who Blame Her and Her Socialist Pals for Election Debacle

 Rep. Rashida Tlaib is complaining that some of her fellow Democrats are “blame-casting” progressives for the electoral disaster that befell the left and is skewering them for not embracing far-left issues.

-All I can say is is keep talking, congresswoman.
-Every time she or another member of the Squad opens their mouth, trying to convince other Democrats their ideas are mainstream, they make the entire Democratic Party look loonier and loonier.
+All I can say is keep talking, congresswoman.
+Every time she or another member of the Squad opens their mouths, trying to convince other Democrats their ideas are mainstream, they make the entire Democratic Party look loonier and loonier.

 Politico reports that Tlaib is pretending to be “silenced” by other Democrats and that she’s being prevented from speaking.
 “We’re not going to be successful if we’re silencing districts like mine,” Tlaib told Politico.
 “Me not being able to speak on behalf of many of my neighbors right now, many of which are Black neighbors, means me being silenced.
 I can’t be silent.”